opulencephp/Opulence/application/rdev/models/routing/README.md

         * "path" => The path common to all routes in the group
     * "routes"
       * An array of routes, which should have the same structure as "routes" from above
-    * The following keys are options
+    * The following keys are optional:
       * "groups"
         * An array of nested groups, which should have the same structure as "groups" from above